- Mary Ruth Velicki

 The first chapter discusses the idea that we are more than the activity of our minds.
 The author invites the reader to tune in to his or her inner dialogue and to recognize that underneath all that chatter there is more.
 I was well aware of this inner dialogue; mine was incessant and often negative.
 That night, as I concentrated on moving beneath all that internal noise, I suddenly felt fullness in my heart and an electric wave flow from my heart all the way to my fingers and toes.

-More than ten years have passed since that experience.
-Now, I can see that up to that point, I had been living a more constricted version of myself.
-I had been locked into the patterns of trauma that I held both at a body level and at a mind level.
+Now, I can see that up to that point in my life, I had been living a more constricted version of myself.
+I had been locked into the patterns of trauma that I held both at a body level and a mind level.
 After forty-five years of living in that double-bind, one might expect that this would be my experience for the rest of my life.
-But on that desperate night, I reconnected with Spirit, and my healing journey began.
+But on that desperate night, my spiritual awareness opened up, and my healing journey began.